Yummy2016/WeChat-robot/README.md

 - Python 2.7
 - WeChat app

-There are 2 files in the folder:
+There are 4 files in this repository:
   - **login.py**: By executing this file, we can get a QR code file downloaded.
 Scan the QR code and then we can log into the web wechat.
   - **test.py**: This is a script to design the wechat robot by using some functions and packages in python.
+  - **Result1.jpg**: A simple example of chatting with the robot
+  - **Result2.jpg**: Another simple example of chatting with the robot

 **Execution instructions**: